MariuszBudzynski/WPFDemoApp/README.md

 # WPFDemoApp

 _Work in progress_
-_This description will be changed after all work is done_
+_This description will change as modifications are made_

 Project: To-Do List
 Functionality: